digst/cloud/design.md

 Unsupported features will be used and Platform Consumers should be alerted as soon as they are brought to the attention of the Platform Provider is aware of planned changes e.g. in updated roadmaps from technology providers.

-Platform Consumers should be alerted as soon as planned changes to unsupported features, e.g. in updated roadmaps from technology providers, are brought to the attention of the Platform Provider.
+Platform Consumers should be alerted as soon as planned changes to unsupported features, e.g. by means of updated roadmaps from technology providers, are brought to the attention of the Platform Provider.

 #### Service Level
-The selected operating model (PaaS) seperates responsibilities between the Platform Provider and the Platform Consumer.
+The selected operating model (PaaS) clearly separates the responsibilities of the Platform Provider from those of the Platform Consumer.
 However, in government collaboration, a running platform with a failing application is a failed public service.
-Citizens and businesses only care that the service is brought back up and not what part of government (or even private vendor) is to blame.
+Citizens and businesses only care that the service is restored and not which part of government (or even private vendor) is to blame.
 As such, service levels and separation of duties are designed to support a common goal of high service availability.

-**[24/7 platform]** SIT continously monitor all services, reports swift on incidents, initiate problem solving and bring in support from external professional services when necessarry.
+**[24/7 platform]** SIT continously monitors all services, reports swiftly on incidents, initiates problem solving and brings in support from external professional services when necessarry.

 When SIT identifies a failing service an incident is created.
-First efforts are made to restart services and identify underlaying problems.
-SIT can not be expected to have knowledge about the internal workings of applications, and if first efforts does not bring services up, the service provider is involved.
+First efforts are made to restart services and identify underlying problems.
+SIT cannot be expected to have knowledge of the internal workings of applications, and if first efforts do not restore services, the service provider is involved.
 The SLA includes specific reaction times and escalation criteria.

 SIT does not support the deployment of new releases outside normal business hours (except in the process of resolving incidents).

 **[24/7 services]** Platform Consumers wanting to host 24/7 application must provide resources to collaborate with the Platform Provider on solutions to incidents.

 Platform Consumers help identify problems by providing knowledge of the inner workings of applications.
-When Platform Provider and Platform Consumer agree on the problem a suggested solution is decided upon.
+When Platform Provider and Platform Consumer agree on the cause of an incident a suggested solution is decided upon.
 Solutions can be fixes to platform services, workarounds delivered as new application versions or combinations hereof.

-Highly available services are a result of carefull design, early detection of problems and the required capabilities to fix them.
-Carefull design is supported by devepoment guidelines and general cloud practices.
+Highly available services are a result of careful design, early detection of problems and the required capabilities to fix them.
+Careful design is supported by development guidelines and general cloud practices.
 Detection of problems is supported by automated testing and health monitoring.
-Required capabilities covers both specific products, their configuration, dependencies and underlying infrastructure.
+Required capabilities cover both specific products, their configurations, dependencies and underlying infrastructure.
 The availability and cost of these support from technology providers must be considered when deciding the roadmap and should be contractually specifie by the Platform Provider when possible.

 Processes of identifying and resolving problems are separated from incident management.
-SLA should also govern Platform Customers’ responsibility to participate in this process when needed.
+SLA should also govern Platform Consumers' responsibility to participate in this process when needed.

 ### Platform Operations